Sweet Bell Pepper & Basil Soup

 - Salt and pepper to taste

-- Options for garnish: Ferry Building Blend, Za'atar, sprouts, micro greens, arugula, fresh basil, cilantro and/or mint
+- Options for garnish or blending in: North Beach Blend, Jalapeno Lime, Ferry Building Blend, Za'atar (adds a great crunch!), sprouts, micro greens, arugula, fresh basil, cilantro and/or mint

 Heat a large pot or saucepan over medium high heat.
 Add Garlic, House or Olio Santo olive oil, peppers and any other veggies/fruit you’re using (see variations below), and stir in a generous pinch of salt - everything should sizzle nicely.

 Cook for 10-12 minutes, stirring only occasionally so that the peppers sit on the bottom and caramelize (turn down the heat if burning) - this builds amazing flavor.
 Deglaze the pan if starting to darken too much with small splashes of stock, water or even white wine.